The Best Is Yet to Come (2019 film): Cast

-Remake
+Remakes

+A German-language remake, titled Das Beste Kommt Noch!, was released in 2023.
+It was directed by Til Schweiger who also took on the role of Felix, while Michael Maertens played Arthur.

 An American remake, also titled The Best Is Yet To Come, starring Matthew Broderick, Alan Ruck, and directed by Jon Turteltaub commenced filming in British Columbia in August 2025.
 The release date has yet to be announced.